kushidesign/kushi/README.md

 ### Styles as tuples

 Any css prop-value declaration can also be written as tuple (2-element vector).<br>
-All the shorthand syntax listed above is valid in the first (property) position.<br>
+All the shorthand syntax listed above is valid in the first position (css-property).<br>
-By convention, this form should only be used in the following cases:
+By convention, this should only be used in the following cases:

-Most commonly, when using a dynamic, or variable, value:
+Most commonly, when using dynamic values:
 ```Clojure
 (sx [:color my-color])
 ```